-In the fourteen years of monitoring at Callahan Meadows, foliar cover has not fluctuated as much as the other sites and indicates an increasing trend.
+In the fifteen years of monitoring at Callahan Meadows, foliar cover has not fluctuated as much as the other sites and indicates a stable trend.
 It is worrisome, however, that the site cannot recruit new, genetically diverse individuals and relies solely on growth and expansion of current individuals.
 Recruitment is limited as evidence of only one poorly developed (unviable) fruit has been observed (in 2008).
 Pollination experiments in 2008 and 2009 indicate that the population is sterile as no fruits were produced independent of pollen source.
 Experimental transfer of pollen from within the population and from two large populations of L. oreganus failed to result in successful fruit production, suggesting that reproductive failure at this site is most likely not due to low genetic diversity.
 Recent analyses have found that the population of L. oreganus at Callahan Meadows is polyploid (Severns 2008).
 Polyploidy may limit the ability to successfully fertilize eggs if pollen is from a population with a different ploidy level.
 The rhizomatous nature of the plants at Callahan Meadows and finding of only one cpDNA haplotype in the population (Severns 2008) suggest that these plants may be closely related.
-Repetition of the pollen transfer study in 2009 again resulted in no viable fruits independent of pollen source, providing further support that even the population is not only incompatible with other lupine populations, but is also selfincompatible.
-Suitable habitat near sub-population two, across a habitat gradient would be recommended for this site.
+Repetition of the pollen transfer study in 2009 again resulted in no viable fruits independent of pollen source, providing further support that the population is not only incompatible with other L. oreganus populations, but is also selfincompatible.
+Suitable habitat near subpopulation two, across a habitat gradient would be recommended for augmentation efforts at this site.

 Because of past fire disturbance, the China Ditch area has far less canopy closure than the other L. oreganus populations on the BLM Roseburg district.
 Compared to the other sites, China Ditch has a relatively high reproductive output.
-Over the first seven years of monitoring, there were slight changes in lupine cover.
-Over the previous three years, the site had experienced steady growth in foliar cover, total racemes and fruits per raceme in response to management treatments.
-However in 2015 we noted decreases in foliar cover and raceme count (more dramatic than at any other site).
+Over the first seven years of monitoring, there were slight changes in L. oreganus cover.
+From 2011 through 2014, the site experienced steady growth in foliar cover, total racemes and fruits per raceme in response to management treatments.
+However, in 2015 and 2016 foliar cover decreased, while there was a large increase in raceme count between 2015 and 2016.

-In 2009, the BLM thinned trees in the vicinity of our plots to a spacing of about 21 feet.
-In the first year post-treatment, there was little change in either lupine cover or reproductive effort.
+In 2009, the BLM thinned trees in the vicinity of our plots to a spacing of ~ 21 feet.
+In the first year posttreatment, there was little change in either L. oreganus cover or reproductive effort.
 In 2011, both raceme count and foliar cover decreased.
 Interestingly, both cover and raceme count have steadily increased since 2012 (two years after thinning) to the highest recorded values in the eleven years of monitoring in 2014 (Figure 26).

-Much of the thinning treatment area (19 acres) was outside of our existing plots and so, in 2010, additional plots were established within the treated areas to determine the response of the lupine to the treatments.
-The BLM previously mapped the occupied lupine areas within the China Ditch and found approximately 3.5 acres of occupied habitat within the treatment area.
-Additionally in 2010, we surveyed the area and mapped new lupine patches.
-Opening up the canopy is expected to increase the vigor and reproductive effort of L. oreganus, and those trends were observed through 2014, however the increasing cover of shrubby species as well as the harsh environmental conditions of 2015, likely contributed to the dramatic decline in both foliar cover and reproductive effort in 2015.
+Much of the thinning treatment area (19 acres) was outside of our existing plots and so, in 2010, additional plots were established within the treated areas to determine the response of the L. oreganus to the treatments.
+The BLM previously mapped the occupied L. oreganus areas within China Ditch and found approximately 3.5 acres of occupied habitat within the treatment area.
+Additionally, in 2010, we surveyed the area and mapped new L. oreganus patches.
+Opening up the canopy was expected to increase the vigor and reproductive effort of L. oreganus, and those trends were observed through 2014, however, the increasing cover of shrubby species, as well as the harsh environmental conditions of 2015, likely contributed to the dramatic decline in both foliar cover and reproductive effort in 2015.
+In 2016, milder environmental conditions may have supported the increase in raceme production.

-A repeated brush-clearing treatment is recommended for the area in the fall of 2016 in order to maintain open patches for lupine
+A repeated brush-clearing treatment is recommended for the area in the fall of 2016 in order to maintain open patches for L. oreganus